rebelsky/csc207c/_readings/designing-adts.md

 In my experience, it's helpful to think about three issues as you design an abstract data type.
-First, you consider an underlying *philosophy*.
+First, you consider an underlying *strategy*.
 That is, you describe the key factors that organize your thinking on how you plan to work with the data.
 For example, you might decide that it will be convenient to access data by numeric indices (e.g., an array or vector) or you might decide that you want